andlo/mycroft-skills-list-gitbook/skills/animelist-skill.AIIX.md

 ## Description:
 Installation of skill:

-Download or Clone Git run: git clone  inside /opt/mycroft/skills Create /opt/mycroft/skills folder if it does not exist Extract Downloaded Skill into a folder.
+Download or Clone Git run: git clone  inside optmycroftskills Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder.
 "Animelist-skill".
-Clone does not require this step Copy the Animelist-skill folder to /opt/mycroft/skills/ folder.
+Clone does not require this step Copy the Animelist-skill folder to optmycroftskills folder.

 ### Platform: